Please enable JavaScript

 Corticosteroid therapy for lupus.

-When health status worsens, corticosteroids are used to rapidly control inflammatory flares, often with a dramatic impact on symptoms.
+When health status worsens, corticosteroids are used to rapidly control inflammatory flare-ups, often with a striking impact on symptoms.
 The prescribed doses vary according to the type and severity of the condition, and once symptoms are controlled, the dose is gradually reduced to limit side effects.
-In the case of a severe flare or the need for a very rapid effect, corticosteroids can be administered by intravenous infusion.
+In cases of severe flare or when a very rapid effect is needed, corticosteroids can be given by intravenous infusion.
 However, this effectiveness is accompanied by significant side effects.
 Prolonged use can lead to weight gain in about 30 to 50% of patients, a risk of diabetes in 10 to 20%, and high blood pressure in up to 20 to 30%.
 The immunosuppressive effect also increases the risk of infections, and comorbidities may accumulate, such as cataracts or metabolic disorders.

-In children, caution is even more important in order not to interfere with growth.
-Cortisone is also a frequent cause of osteoporosis.
-It is estimated thatabout 30 to 50% of patients exposed over the long term develop bone fragility, with a real risk of fractures.
-The therapeutic goal remains to find the minimum effective dose (often < 7.5 mg/day) and to progressively taper it down as soon as this is possible.
-Clinical studies show that continuous administration of high-dose corticosteroids, generally more than 20 mg/day of prednisone or equivalent for several months to several years, is the main factor in cumulative organ damage over a decade.
-Current protocols therefore favor large doses over a short period (bolus therapy), followed by a rapid taper in order to preserve the patient’s metabolism.
+In children, particular caution is even more important in order not to interfere with growth.
+Cortisone is also a common cause of osteoporosis.
+It is estimated thatapproximately 30 to 50% of patients exposed over the long term develop bone fragility, with a real risk of fractures.
+The therapeutic goal remains to find the lowest effective dose (often < 7.5 mg/day) and to gradually taper it down as soon as this is feasible.
+Clinical studies show that continuous administration of high-dose corticosteroids, generally above 20 mg/day of prednisone or equivalent for several months to several years, is the main factor responsible for cumulative organ damage over a decade.
+Current protocols therefore favor high-dose administration over a short period (bolus), followed by a rapid taper in order to preserve the patient’s metabolism.

 Second-line specific and intensive treatments for lupus.

-When the disease worsens or affects vital organs (kidneys, heart, and brain), it becomes necessary to use drugs that can further suppress the immune system.
+When the disease worsens or affects vital organs (kidneys, heart, and brain), it becomes necessary to use agents capable of further suppressing the immune system.

-Immunosuppressive drugs in cases of severe or treatment‑resistant organ involvement in lupus.
+Immunosuppressive therapies in cases of severe or treatment‑resistant organ involvement in lupus.

-Their main advantage is that they make it possible to reduce, or even discontinue, cortisone, which helps limit its side effects.
-However, they require close medical monitoring, particularly through regular blood tests, because in approximately 10 to 30% of cases, they can lower the blood level of white blood cells.
-Some of them, such as methotrexate, mycophenolate mofetil, and cyclophosphamide, are strictly contraindicated during pregnancy because of the risk of congenital malformations.
+Their main advantage is that they make it possible to reduce, or even stop, cortisone treatment, which helps limit its side effects.
+However, they require strict medical monitoring, including regular blood tests, because in approximately 10 to 30% of cases, they can lower the blood level of white blood cells.
+Some of them, such as methotrexate, mycophenolate mofetil, and cyclophosphamide, are strictly contraindicated during pregnancy due to the risk of congenital malformations.

 In contrast, the use of mycophenolate mofetil has revolutionized the prognosis of lupus nephritis.
-A comparative study assessed the effectiveness of immunosuppressive agents in lupus, particularly in lupus nephritis.
-Several randomized trials and meta-analyses show that mycophenolate mofetil is at least as effective as cyclophosphamide for inducing renal remission, with sometimes a tendency toward better outcomes.
+A comparative study evaluated the effectiveness of immunosuppressive agents in lupus, particularly in lupus nephritis.
+Several randomized trials and meta-analyses show that mycophenolate mofetil is at least as effective as cyclophosphamide in inducing renal remission, and in some cases tends to be associated with better outcomes.

-Biologic therapies (monoclonal antibodies) have represented a significant advance in the management of lupus in recent years.
-Unlike conventional drugs, they specifically target certain mechanisms of the immune system.
-Belimumab, administered subcutaneously (usually as a weekly injection), works by blocking a key protein, BAFF (B-cell Activating Factor), which is required for the survival of B lymphocytes involved in the disease.
+Biotherapies (monoclonal antibodies) have represented a major advance in the management of lupus in recent years.
+Unlike conventional drugs, they precisely target specific mechanisms of the immune system.
+Belimumab, administered subcutaneously (typically as a weekly injection), works by blocking a key protein, BAFF (B-cell Activating Factor), which is required for the survival of B lymphocytes involved in the disease.
 By preventing this protein from binding to its receptors, it deprives these cells of survival signals, leading to a gradual reduction in the most abnormal B lymphocytes.
-Newer agents, such as anifrolumab, administered as a monthly infusion, target even more specific pathways, particularly type I interferons, which play a major role in lupus-related inflammation.
+More recent agents, such as anifrolumab, given as a monthly intravenous infusion, target even more specific pathways, particularly type I interferons, which play a major role in lupus-related inflammation.

-The results of the phase III clinical trials (TULIP) are particularly promising.
-They show that biotherapies are not limited to reducing the overall disease activity, assessed in particular by the SLEDAI index, but also provide tangible improvements in everyday life.
-In a large number of patients, there is a significant decrease in persistent skin damage and a relief of chronic joint pain.
-In a very large Italian observational study including 443 patients with lupus treated with belimumab, a significant reduction in the activity of joint and cutaneous manifestations was observed, as well as high remission rates in certain clinical forms—for example, up to approximately 76% cutaneous remission in some subgroups at 18 months.
+The results of the phase III TULIP clinical trials are particularly promising.
+They show that biologic therapies do not simply reduce overall disease activity, as measured for example by the SLEDAI index, but also provide tangible improvements in daily life.
+A large number of patients experience a significant reduction in persistent skin damage and relief from chronic joint pain.
+In a very large Italian observational study including 443 patients with lupus treated with belimumab, a significant reduction in the activity of joint and skin manifestations was observed, along with high remission rates in certain clinical forms—for example, up to approximately 76% cutaneous remission in some subgroups at 18 months.

 And what about the specific case of pediatric lupus?

-Childhood lupus requires particular attention.
+Lupus in children requires special attention.
 In this age group, the disease is often more active, which makes management more complex.
-This higher intensity is explained by a combination of factors.
-Children’s immune systems often react more strongly, and kidney and neurological involvement tends to appear earlier and in a more severe form.
+This intensity is explained by a combination of factors.
+Children’s immune systems tend to react more strongly, and kidney and neurological involvement appears earlier and in a more severe form.
 The goal is to control inflammation without impairing growth or disrupting puberty.
-Thus, the treatment of juvenile lupus aims to limit long-term cortisone use as much as possible, favoring so-called “steroid-sparing” therapies.
-This strategy helps to control the disease while reducing long-term side effects.
-Among these treatments, hydroxychloroquine is often prescribed to reduce the frequency of flares, with regular ophthalmologic monitoring, while certain immunosuppressants, such as azathioprine or mycophenolate, may be used in cases of severe manifestations, with strict adherence to dosing and avoiding certain drugs such as methotrexate during the first trimester of any future pregnancy.
-For treatment-resistant forms, certain biologic therapies, such as belimumab starting at age 5, may be considered under close medical supervision.
+Thus, the treatment of juvenile lupus aims to limit long-term corticosteroid use as much as possible, favoring so‑called “steroid‑sparing” therapies.
+This strategy helps to keep the disease under control while reducing long-term side effects.
+Among these treatments, hydroxychloroquine is often prescribed to reduce the frequency of flares, with regular ophthalmologic monitoring, while certain immunosuppressants, such as azathioprine or mycophenolate, may be used in severe cases, with strict adherence to dosing and avoidance of certain drugs such as methotrexate during the first trimester of any future pregnancy.
+For treatment‑resistant forms, some biologic therapies, such as belimumab from age 5 onward, may be considered under close medical supervision.

 However, treatment is not limited to medication.
-Preventive measures are also essential: strict sun protection, up-to-date vaccination, and psychological support.
+Preventive measures are also essential: full sun protection, up-to-date vaccinations, and psychological support.
 This last aspect is often underestimated, yet it is critically important.
-It helps the child cope better with the disease, particularly with physical changes related to treatment, such as facial swelling.
-Several clinical studies indicate that the early use of immunosuppressants, such as azathioprine, can reduce exposure to corticosteroids by about 40%.
-In the long term, this helps preserve metabolic health in adulthood and bone mineral density during the critical period of growth.
+It helps the child cope better with the disease, particularly with the physical changes related to treatment, such as facial swelling.
+Several clinical studies indicate that early use of immunosuppressants, such as azathioprine, can reduce exposure to corticosteroids by about 40%.
+Over the long term, this helps preserve metabolic health in adulthood and bone mineral density during the critical growth period.

-Supportive care to improve quality of life and protect organs in the context of lupus?
+Supportive care to improve quality of life and protect organs in lupus?

-In addition to first- and second-line treatments, the management of lupus also involves another essential dimension: supportive care.
-Although these approaches are not intended to directly halt the immune system attack, they nonetheless fulfill several roles, including protecting organs from collateral damage, reducing the side effects of intensive treatments, and maintaining a stable level of daily comfort.
+Beyond first- and second-line treatments, the management of lupus also involves another essential dimension: supportive care.
+Although these measures are not intended to directly halt the immune system’s attack, they nonetheless serve several key functions, including protecting organs from collateral damage, reducing the side effects of intensive therapies, and helping to maintain a stable day-to-day quality of life.

 Lupus and topical use of botanical extracts.

-Topical treatments most often represent the first line of defense against the cutaneous symptoms of the discoid form of lupus.
-Topical corticosteroids act by binding to specific nuclear receptors in order to inhibit the production of pro‑inflammatory mediators, which helps reduce tissue damage without entering the systemic circulation.
-One study suggests that the use of high‑potency topical corticosteroids leads to a complete healing of skin lesions in approximately 50% of patients with discoid lupus erythematosus.
-However, prolonged use can cause skin atrophy.
+Topical treatments are most often the first line of defense against the cutaneous symptoms of discoid lupus.
+Topical corticosteroids act by binding to specific nuclear receptors and inhibiting the production of pro‑inflammatory mediators, thereby reducing tissue damage without entering the systemic circulation.
+One study suggests that the use of high‑potency topical corticosteroids leads to a complete resolution of skin lesions in approximately 50% of patients with discoid lupus erythematosus.
+However, prolonged use may cause skin atrophy.

-The intake of evening primrose or borage seed oils, which are rich in gamma-linolenic acid (GLA), can help restore the often-altered lipid barrier.
-In addition,true lavender essential oil or Boswellia carterii has soothing properties and inhibits the enzyme 5-lipoxygenase, which converts arachidonic acid into leukotrienes.
-These molecules act as powerful alarm signals, causing swelling, redness, and an influx of immune cells into the skin.
-This helps to calm skin irritation and reduce tissue damage around lupus lesions.
-Moreover, studies on Boswellia extracts support their noteworthy anti-inflammatory potential, suggesting that these botanical preparations could help limit the excessive use of topical steroids.
+The intake of evening primrose or borage seed oils, which are rich in gamma-linolenic acid (GLA), can help restore the lipid barrier, which is often impaired.
+In addition, true lavender essential oil or Boswellia carterii exhibits soothing properties and inhibitory effects on the enzyme 5‑lipoxygenase, which converts arachidonic acid into leukotrienes.
+These molecules act as powerful alarm signals that trigger swelling, redness, and the influx of immune cells into the skin.
+This helps calm skin irritation and reduce tissue damage around lupus lesions.
+Furthermore, studies on Boswellia extracts confirm their notable anti-inflammatory potential, suggesting that these botanical preparations could help reduce the excessive use of topical steroids.

-Although these treatments improve the skin’s aesthetic appearance and comfort, they do not address the underlying immune cause.
-They can be used as a supplement, without replacing medical treatments.
+Although these treatments improve aesthetic appearance and skin comfort, they do not address the underlying immune cause.
+They can be used as an adjunct, without replacing medical treatments.

 Dietary supplements for lupus.

 In the management of lupus, certain dietary supplements can provide beneficial support.
-They are always taken in addition to medical treatment, and their effectiveness depends largely on taking them consistently.
+They are always taken in addition to medical treatment, and their effectiveness depends largely on consistent use.
 Vitamin D plays a central role.
 Its functions go beyond its ability to protect bones, which are weakened in patients receiving corticosteroid therapy.
 It also helps modulate the immune system.
-This is why a daily supplementation of 800 to 2000 IU, depending on individual needs, is recommended.
-Omega-3 fatty acids, which are mainly found in fish oils, are also of interest.
-They act both on inflammation and on the health of the heart and blood vessels, which is an important aspect in lupus.
-When consumed at about 2 to 3 g per day, they may help reduce joint pain and improve blood vessel function.
+This is why a daily supplementation of 800 to 2,000 IU, depending on individual needs, is recommended.
+Omega‑3 fatty acids, found mainly in fish oils, are also of interest.
+They act on both inflammation and the health of the heart and blood vessels, which is a key issue in lupus.
+Taken at a dose of about 2 to 3 g per day, they may help reduce joint pain and improve blood vessel function.

 Certain plants are sometimes mentioned for their anti-inflammatory properties.
 For example, turmeric (Curcuma longa) contains curcumin, a compound that acts on mechanisms similar to those targeted by certain medications.
-However, its effect remains moderate and more preventive in nature.
-One study points out that while some plants can provide long-term support and may help reduce corticosteroid use, they are not sufficient to manage an acute flare.
+Its effect, however, remains moderate and primarily preventive.
+A study points out that while some plants can provide long-term support and may potentially help reduce corticosteroid use, they are not sufficient to manage an acute flare.

 Sources